EugenUA/vulnerabilitiesAnalysis/README.md

 # Technology Stack

+* Language: Java 8;
+* Operating System: Windows 10 Home x64;
+* Maven 1.6 & 1.8;
+* SQLite Database with DB Browser for SQLite.
+The DB Browser is available as well as standalone application extension, and also as Firefox Browser Extension;
+* IntelliJ IDEA 2017.2.5 as IDE;
+* log4j 1.2.17 as LOGGER;
+* javax.mail and com.sun.mail 1.6.0 for accessing email account and reading emails;
+* Jsoup for accessing and parsing HTML Web Pages;
+* com.sun.syndication and rome 1.7.4 for accessing and parsing RSS-Feeds;
+* JDom 1.1 for manipulating XML Data
+* Apache OpenNLP (1.8.2) and Stanford NLP Package (3.5.0) for Preprocessing step;
+* Apache Lucene (7.0.0) for some tasks in Preprocessing and Classification steps;
+* com.github.chen0040 (1.0.3) is open source implementation of Naive Bayes Classifier;
+* Bouncy Castle Cryptography (1.59) for encryption of passwords;
+* JUnit (4.12) for testing.

 ## DAO
 This package contains all the code needed for manipulation with the database of all kinds.
 It defines the sub-package **interfaces**